wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 Media logging is turned off by default.
 To log diagnostic data for Teams meetings, users must turn on the option in the Teams client.
 From the Teams client top status bar, select **Settings and more (…)**, select **Settings > General**, then select the **Enable logging for meeting diagnostics (requires restarting Teams)**.
 The user must then restart Teams and reproduce the issue.

+> [!TIP]
-**TIP:** Sign out and log back into the Teams client after selecting **Enable logging for meeting diagnostics (requires restarting Teams)**.
+> Sign out and log back into the Teams client after selecting **Enable logging for meeting diagnostics (requires restarting Teams)**.
 Just closing Teams and opening it again in not sufficient.
 Although the setting appears to have been saved, the changes won't take effect without signing out and logging back in again.

 :::image type="content" source="../media/enable-logging.png" alt-text="Enable logging for meeting diagnostics":::